 Learning to BREATHE for high school students

-Syracuse City School District high school students taking a health education class were randomly assigned to a mindfulness-based curriculum, Learning to BREATHE.
-Data was collected from students, parents, and teacher related to student stress, wellbeing, and school behavior.
-Data is currently being analyzed, please visit this site again soon for updates!
+Syracuse City School District high school students taking health education class will be randomly assigned by classroom to a mindfulness-based curriculum, Learning to BREATHE.
+Data (behavioral and questionnaire) will be collected from students, parents, and teacher related to student stress, social-emotional resilience, wellbeing, self-regulation and school behavior.